Types Of Footings Used In Building Construction:

 Types Of Footings:

-The different types of footing used for building construction are described below:
+The different types of footings used for building construction are described below:

 1. Wall footing/Strip footing.